-Market risk is a generic term for the risk of loss and reduction of future incomes arising as a result of changes in rates or prices on financial instruments, in particular changes in share prices, bond rates, interest rates and exchange rates.
-Market risk also includes the risk of loss due to changes in the price of financial derivatives such as futures, options, and financial instruments based on items other than securities, for example commodities.
+Market risk is a generic term for the risk of loss and reduction of future incomes as a result of changes in observable rates or prices of financial instruments - in particular changes in share prices, bond rates, interest rates and exchange rates.
+Market risk also includes the risk of loss due to changes in the price of financial derivatives such as futures, options, and financial instruments based on items other than securities - for example commodities.

-Market risk arises at SpareBank 1 SMN primarily in connection with the Bank's investments in bonds, short-term money market paper and shares, and as a result of activities designed to underpin banking operations such as funding, fixed income and currency trading.
+Market risk arises at SpareBank 1 SMN primarily as a results of the Bank's investments in bonds, short-term money market papers and shares, and as a result of activities designed to underpin banking operations such as funding, fixed income and currency trading.

-Market risk is managed mainly through day-to-day monitoring of risk exposures against limits set by the Board of Directors and through ongoing analyses of outstanding positions.
-The Risk Management Division reports monthly to the Board of Directors on the position regarding compliance with the limits set by the Board.
-Detailed limits apply to investments in shares, bonds and positions in the fixed income and currency markets.
+Market risk is managed through day-to-day monitoring of risk exposures against limits set by the Board of Directors and through ongoing analyses of outstanding positions.
+Risk Management reports monthly to the Board of Directors regarding compliance with the limits set by the Board.
+Detailed limits apply to investments in shares, bonds, positions in the fixed income and currency markets and limits to spread risk.

 The Group defines limits on exposure to equity instruments using stress tests based on Finanstilsynet's scenarios.
 The limits are reviewed at least once a year and are adopted yearly by the Bank's Board of Directors.
-The limits are well within the maximum limits set by the authorities.

 The Bank uses Finanstilsynet's models for market and credit risk to compute the Bank's market risk.
-These models stress test the Bank's market risk based on traditional risk measures with an addition for the risk factors risk diversification and market liquidity.
+These models stress test the Bank's market risk and are based on traditional risk measures with an addition for the risk factors risk diversification and market liquidity.
+Risk factors are reviewed annually.

-Interest rate risk is the risk of loss due to changes in interest rates.
+Interest rate risk is the risk of loss due to changes in interest rates in financial markets.
 Interest rate risk arises mainly on fixed interest loans and funding in fixed interest securities.
-The risk on all interest rate positions can be viewed in terms of the change in value of interest rate instruments resulting from a rate change of 1 basis point.
-The Group utilises analyses showing the effect of this change for various maturity bands, with separate limits applying to interest rate exposure within each maturity band and across all maturity bands as a whole.
+The risk on all interest rate positions expresses the change in value of interest rate instruments resulting from a rate change of 1 basis point.
+The Group utilises analyses showing the effect of this change for various maturity bands, with separate limits applying to interest rate exposure within each maturity band in addition to a separate limit for overall interest rate risk.
 Interest rate lock-ins on the Group's instruments are essentially short, and the Group's interest rate risk is low to moderate.